ankane/ip_anonymizer/README.md

 # => "2001:4860:4860::"
 ```

 An advantange of this approach is geocoding will still work, only with slightly less accuracy.
+A disadvantage is different IPs are grouped together.

 ### Hashing